mmunar97/redscar_dataset_processing/README.md

   - GSC model for wound segmentation trained with 25 epochs.
 [Download here](https://sourceforge.net/projects/redscar-dataset-processing/files/keras_models/GSC/EXPERIMENT2-STAPLES/gsc1_epochs%3D25_lr%3D3e-5_res%3D0.h5/download).
   - GSC model for wound segmentation trained with 55 epochs.
 [Download here](https://sourceforge.net/projects/redscar-dataset-processing/files/keras_models/GSC/EXPERIMENT2-STAPLES/gsc2_epochs%3D55_lr%3D3e-5_res%3D0.h5/download).
   - GSC model for wound segmentation trained with 100 epochs.
 [Download here](https://sourceforge.net/projects/redscar-dataset-processing/files/keras_models/GSC/EXPERIMENT2-STAPLES/gsc3_epochs%3D100_lr%3D3e-5_res%3D0.h5/download).

+## Notebooks for infection classification

+As indicated in the paper, the steps performed in the baseline method to detect infection are as follows:

+1. Determination of the wound region.
+This is carried out using the Double U-Net trained with 100 epochs for wound segmentation.
+2. Detection and removal of staples from the scene.
+For the segmentation of staples the U-Net model trained with 100 epochs is applied, while for the removal of staples from the scene the Navier-Stokes' inpainting method is applied.
+..* The package gathering several inpainting methods is [inPYinting](https://github.com/mmunar97/inPYinting).
+4. Chromatic staple-free wound segmentation.
+Chromatic segmentation of the image using fuzzy sets is applied, considering different colour palettes of the HSV colour space.
+..* The package gathering several colour segmentation methods is [ColourSegmentation](https://github.com/mmunar97/colour-segmentation).
+6. Achromatic colour detection.
+After chromatic segmentation of the image with step 3), those colours that are achromatic (black, grey and white) are detected and oversampled over the previous segmentation.
+7. Redness ratio calculation.
+It calculates how many pixels have been classified as red with respect to the total number of pixels in the image.